 The term SEO can strike fear into many of us.
 It can be a confusing and overwhelming topic, but don’t worry, Andy says this is a common misconception.

-In basic terms SEO focuses on your web pages’ “organic” rankings on popular search engines such as Google.
+SEO focuses on your pages’ “organic” rankings on popular search engines such as Google.
 You can’t buy these rankings.
-The placements are earned through using SEO effectively and make a big difference when it comes to people finding your content.
+The placements are earned through the effective use of SEO and make a big difference when it comes to finding your content.

-Andy explained that there are three main factors that affect SEO and why a web page will rank:
+Andy explains that there are three main factors that affect SEO and why a web page will rank:

 AUTHORITY: or LINKS